Facebook is one of the most popular places to promote your products online.

 Use this option if you wish to add analytics parameters to product links on your product feed so that you can keep track of the products’ performance on Google Shopping.

 6. Now, close the drawer and click on the Product Filter option.
-A new drawer will open from the right.
+A new drawer will open from the right side of the window.

 7. Click on the dropdown, and You will get the following options: